midasit-dev/schema-flow/README.md

-# PyFlowBuilder
+# SchemaUIBuilder
-A builder that automatically generates Python functions as UI and connects the flow.
+A builder that automatically generates Schema as UI and connects the flow.